meacodes/meacodes-accessibility-tools/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.

 == Frequently Asked Questions ==

+= After updating the plugin to version 1.1.*, the plugin button no longer opens the toolbox.
+What's wrong? =

+We updated the button logic in version 1.1.* for better customization.
+To fix this, simply clear your server and browser cache.
+It should work after that.

 = How can I get support for the plugin? =